apache/axis-axis2-java-core/modules/samples/quickstart/README.txt

 Building the Service
 ====================

-Type "ant" from Axis2_HOME/samples/quickstart directory and then deploy the Axis2_HOME/samples/quickstart/build/StockQuoteService.aar
+Type "ant generate.service" or just "ant" from Axis2_HOME/samples/quickstart directory and then deploy the Axis2_HOME/samples/quickstart/build/StockQuoteService.aar

 Running the Client
 ==================